swcarpentry/good-enough-practices-in-scientific-computing/index.md

 **A Bibliography Manager**

 :   Researchers should use a reference manager of some sort, such as
-    Zotero[^28], and should also obtain and
+    Zotero[^29], and should also obtain and
-    use an ORCID[^29] to identify themselves
+    use an ORCID[^30] to identify themselves
     in their publications, but discussion of those is outside the scope of this paper.

 **Code Reviews and Pair Programming**

-:   These practices are valuable in projects with multiple contributors,
+:   These practices are valuable in projects with multiple people making
-    but are hard to adopt in single-author/single-user situations, which includes most of the intended audience for this paper [petre2014][].
+    large software contributions, which is not typical for the intended audience for this paper [petre2014][].

 One important observation about this list is that many experienced programmers actually do some or all of these things even for small